 If any relevant landholder is dissatisfied with the Authorised Officer's notice, the relevant landholder may apply in writing for a review of the Authorised Officer's preliminary assessment.
 If no written response or application for review is received within 28 calendar days of receipt of the Authorised Officer's notice, the Authorised Officer may determine whether to place the Classified Tree on the list of ineligible Classified Trees.
 If placed on this list, Council notifies the person who nominated the Classified Tree and the landholders of its inclusion.

-If an application for a review is received within 28 calendar days of receipt of the Authorised Officer's notice, the matter is referred to the Manager to conduct a further preliminary assessment.

-If the Manager considers that the Classified Tree is ineligible for inclusion on the Register, the Manager will provide a notice to the relevant landholders.
+If an application for a review is received within 28 calendar days of receipt of the Authorised Officer's notice, the matter is referred to another authorised officer to conduct an assessment.
+If the Officer considers that the Classified Tree is ineligible for inclusion on the Register, a notice will be sent to relevant landholders.

-Any relevant landholder may provide Council with a written submission in response to the Manager's notice.

-If a written response is received from any relevant landholder within 28 calendar days of receipt of the Manager's notice, the Manager will consider the written response and may request additional information as outlined in Appendix 5.

-The Manager will, after considering any written responses from relevant landholders, determine whether to place the Classified Tree on the list of ineligible Classified Trees.
+Any relevant landholder may provide Council with a written submission in response to the secondary assessment notice.
+If a written response is received from any relevant landholder within 28 calendar days of receipt of the secondary assessment notice, the authorised officer will consider the written response and may request additional information as outlined in Appendix 5.
+After considering any written responses from relevant landholders the authorised officer will determine whether to place the Classified Tree on the list of ineligible Classified Trees.